usds/us-forms-system/projectcharter.md

 * The creation and public open-source release of an open-source library for building web-based forms using [React](https://reactjs.org/), based on the Digital Service @ VA team's extensions to [React JSON Schema Form](https://github.com/mozilla-services/react-jsonschema-form).
 This library will also incorporate the U.S. Web Design System.
 * The creation of exemplars for conversion of high-value paper-based forms to web-based forms using this library, including:
   * one simple form (less than 3 sections of information, no conditionals)
-  * one more compliated form (more than 3 sections of information and/or including conditionals)
+  * one more complicated form (more than 3 sections of information and/or including conditionals)
   * one complex form (more than 3 sections of information, contains conditionals, triggers the use of another form)
 * "Submission" of form data produces JSON output
 * Documentation for use by a technical audience, as well as guidance for data storage and integration best practices.